 Due to the mountainous terrain in the NW of England Winter Hill has a large number of repeater transmitters (67 of them) relaying the signal into the valleys and dips which do not have the critical “line of sight” reception path.

-There are two planned lower power HD MUXES to be transmitted on CHs 31 and 37.
+There are two lower power HD MUXES transmitted on CHs 31 and 37.
 These can by picked up be (decent) C/D group aerials but it must be admitted that an E group (or wideband) aerial would work better.
 Some contract type C/D groups may not pick up CHs 21 and 37 very well at all.

 medium signal areas, the Yagi 18E or the DY14WB for poor signal areas, and the XB16E for those with the most marginal signals.
 The dimensions and test performance of the aerials can be found on the relevant tables.
 If requiring a “high gain aerial” in the loft we recommend the DY14WB over the XB16 because of the former aerial`s smaller size.

 Winter Hill is the (joint) eighth most powerful transmitter in the UK.